 advising others on how to implement a support programme or CSP

 attending case conferences and writing reports on the cases

 doing research to explore new ideas, inform policy and evaluate methods

 planning, developing and running training courses for teachers on techniques to help pupils and students with a wide range of learning support needs.

-In Scotland, the most recent yearly pay rates for educational psychologists (April 2020) are as follows:
+In Scotland, the current pay rates for educational psychologists are as follows:

 main grade: £48,237 to £59,106

 Most educational psychologists work for local education authorities; but some work in social services, the health sector and in private consultancy.

 You usually work in a child guidance clinic, school or office, but you may sometimes visit clients' homes.